Vision-Live/bdsi.utwente.nl/data-science-week.md

   </div>
   <div class="col-lg-6 col-12"><p>
-    Amin Asadi was kind of enough to record a video presentation of his submission for last years' Data Science Week - have a look!
+    Amin Asadi was kind of enough to record a video presentation of his submission for the 2021 Data Science Week - have a look!
 </p>
 <p>
     Amin chose to meet the challenge on his own, but you don't have to.